Ancient Christianity in the Caucasus (Georgia & Armenia)

 - Credit card via Paypal (3% Paypal charge applies)

-- Add a 3-day extension trip up the Russian Military Highway to the highland region of Kazbegi (April 28th-May 1st).
-Includes 1st night in Tbilisi, 2 nights in Kazbegi.
+- Add a 3-day extension trip up the Russian Military Highway to the highland region of Kazbegi (May 16-19).
+Includes 2 nights in Kazbegi, 1 night in Tbilisi

 - $880 tour fee; $145 single supplement; $180 upgrade.
 Registration form for details.

-- Join the Cathedrals of Tao cultural tour (Georgia & Turkey), starting on May 15th.
-This tour is designed to compliment this itinerary!
+- Join the Cathedrals of Tao cultural tour (Georgia & Turkey), starting on May 19th.
+These two tours complement one another!

 - Accommodation in high quality best-available boutique hotels specially vetted for comfort and location